Rick Zoucha, PhD, PMHCNS-BC, CTN-A, FAAN

 600 Forbes Avenue, 527 Fisher Hall Pittsburgh, PA 15282

-Research interests include understanding various phenomena related to health and well-being in the Nicaraguan, Mexican American, Mexican, African American and African refugee and immigrant communities.
+Research interests include understanding various phenomena related to culture, health and well-being in the Nicaraguan, Mexican American, Mexican, African American and African refugee and immigrant communities.
 Dr. Zoucha is a qualitative and mixed method researcher experienced in ethnography, ethnonursing, phenomenology and participatory action research methods.

 Languages spoken, read/write*: